The World's First One-for-One Real Estate Gifting Model

 Results & Impact

 Understanding the value of digital assets and content, Yulu suggested and directed a video shoot that was used in our storytelling leading up to, and following the launch.
 The video shares the story of World Housing’s founding inspiration.
 On the day of the World Housing launch announcement, feature articles were published in The New Yorker, NY Daily News, Vancouver Sun, Huffington Post, Yahoo!
 Finance, The Province, Curbed, GOOD, and more.
 More than 100 viewers logged in to our live-streamed digital press conference worldwide.
 Subsequent media coverage through the following weeks included Fast Company, CTV, Mother Nature Network and Yahoo!
 Small Business.
 Within six weeks of launching the program, World Housing was featured in nearly 70 unique publications worldwide, with 123 media features to date.
+This ignited several developer partnership leads in various cities across North America.

 We were strategic in the words we used to share World Housing’s story.
 In interviews, co-founder Pete Dupuis used terms like “Third World” and “dump dwellers,” to talk about where they were operating and who they were helping.
 “Developing Countries” are Third World nations and while “Third World” is a dramatic, politically incorrect term, it is one that accurately reflects the conditions in the areas World Housing is building and gifting homes.